 Attorney Scott A. DeVries is a former deputy prosecutor and master commissioner in Marion County criminal courts, and he has significant criminal defense experience in both state and federal courts.
 To learn more about how DeVries Law Office can help you, call our office at (317) 752-7563.
 You can also fill out our online contact form.

-With offices in Indianapolis and Hamilton County, we serve throughout the state.
+With offices in Indianapolis, we serve throughout the state.
 Initial consultations are free in the area of criminal defense.